Sign In Register

 Is Reno city (Parker and Tarrant Counties) a Good Place to Live?

-Based on current data, Reno city (Parker and Tarrant Counties) receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, low unemployment, a low poverty rate.
+Based on current data, Reno city (Parker and Tarrant Counties) receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, low crime rates, abundant sunshine.
 Areas to be aware of include long commute times.
 Reno city (Parker and Tarrant Counties) offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs